 When the cumulative GPA is at or above the GPA required for the total number of credit hours attempted at the College, the student's status is CLEAR.
-When a student's cumulative GPA is below the GPA required for the number of credit hours attempted at the college, the student is placed on ACADEMIC PROBATION.
+When a student's cumulative GPA is below the GPA required for the number of credit hours attempted at the college, the student is placed on ACADEMIC PROBATON.
 When the cumulative GPA of a student on Academic Probation remains below the GPA required for the total number of credit hours attempted at the college but the semester GPA is 2.0 or above, the student remains on ACADEMIC PROBATION.
-When the cumulative GPA of a student on Academic Probation remains below the GPA required for the total number of credit hours attempted at the college and the semester GPA is below 2.0, the student is suspended for one semester.
+When the cumulative GPA of a student on Academic Probation remains below the GPA required for the total number of credit hours attempted at the cumulative GPA of a student on Academic Probation remains below the GPA required for the total number of credit hours attempted at the college and the semester GPA is below 2.0, the student is suspended for one semester.
 The transcript will read SUSPENDED-ONE SEMESTER.

 The student who is suspended for one semester may appeal.
-If, after appeal, the student is readmitted without serving the one semester suspension, the transcript will read SUSPENDED-ONE SEMESTER/READMITTED UPON APPEAL.
+If, after appeal, the student is readmitted without serving the one semester suspension, the transcript will read SUSPENDED-ONE SEMESTER/ READMITTED UPON APPEAL.
 A student who is on Academic Probation after being suspended for one semester (whether the student has served the suspension or has been readmitted upon appeal) without having since achieved CLEAR academic status and whose cumulative GPA falls below the level required for the total number of hours attempted at the institution but whose semester GPA is 2.0 or above will remain on Academic Probation until the student achieves the required GPA for the total number of hours attempted.
 A student returning from a one-term or one-year suspension and, while on academic probation, fails to obtain the required GPA for the number of hours attempted and fails to maintain a term GPA of 2.0, will be placed on a one-year suspension.
+A student may appeal a one-term or one-year suspension.

 The permanent student record will reflect the student's status (except when the status is clear).
 When appropriate, the record will reflect ACADEMIC PROBATION, ACADEMIC SUSPENSION - ONE-TERM, ACADEMIC PROBATION - ONE-YEAR, ONE-TERM SUSPENSION - READMITTED ON APPEAL, OR ONE-YEAR SUSPENSION - READMITTED ON APPEAL.
-The student who is readmitted upon appeal re-enters the College on Academic Probation.
-The student who serves the calendar year suspension re-enters the college on Academic designations except CLEAR will appear on the student's transcript.
+The student who is readmitted upon appeal reenters the College on Academic Probation.
+The student who serves the calendar year suspension re-enters the college on Academic Probation.
+All applicable academic designations except CLEAR will appear on the student's transcript.